HumanTree92/esx_licenseshop/README.md

 # About esx_licenseshop:
-License Shop based on ESX Servers
+License Shop for ESX

 This is just a simple Code that i put together to sell licenses next to the DMV School.
 You must have a Drivers Permit in order to buy licenses.

+# Helpfull Info:
-This currently is setup for: esx_advancedvehicleshop, esx_advancedweaponshop, esx_dmvschool, esx_drugs, esx_vehicleshop, & esx_weaponshop.
+* This currently is setup for: esx_advancedvehicleshop, esx_advancedweaponshop, esx_dmvschool, esx_drugs, esx_vehicleshop, & esx_weaponshop.

 # Requirements:
 * Required: